Ky-Ng/Teochew-Linguistics/index.md

 ## Language Family
 The `SwaTao (汕头)` variety falls under the `Sino-Tibetan` language family as a `Southern Teochew Min (潮州闽)` variety.
 It is one of the main varieties of `Teochew` which also includes `Teochew Proper` and other "Northern"  and "Southern" Teochew Min [^1].

-**`SwaTao` Language Family Tree**[^1]
+//TODO try to use `Teochew` for both Teochew porper and swatao and `SwaTao` when just this one **`SwaTao` Language Family Tree**[^1]
 ```
 Sino-Tibetan